kuma35/thinking-forth-jp/sphinx/chapter2.rst

 time they spend on specs, for fear of losing the job.
 But in these situations nobody ends up happy.

-We’ll return to the interview momentarily.
+We’ll return to the Teleska interview momentarily.

 The Limitations of Planning
 ===========================